 Documentation and work instructions built in Tulip apps link new product introduction space and Mack’s headquarters facility, which is focused on full volume production.

 Once the prototype design iterations stabilize, the product is ready to transition to its initial production run.
 Manufacturing engineers at Mack Molding’s headquarters in Arlington, Vt., begin to set up a production assembly line, transition work instructions apps created at Mack Prototype over to the new line, and begin training operators on the process of building product at scale.

-Because of Tulip’s cloud-based approach, transitioning apps to prepare them for the production line can happen in only a few clicks.
+Because of Tulip’s cloud-based approach powered by Amazon Web Services, transitioning apps to prepare them for the production line can happen in only a few clicks.

 A Digital Toolbox for Manufacturing Engineers

 Before implementing Tulip, Mack Molding operated with a paper-based system.

 Mack is able to use barcode scanners, printers, and cameras to:

 Track tools and tooling